Of course!

 It's important to note that the filter function within Lightroom and other tools will no longer work if you have changed the file names.
 Because it is obviously necessary that the file names remain identical to those in your other tool e.g. Lightroom.

-You can only use this feature if you purchased a Pro, Pro+ or Business plan.
+You can only use this feature if you purchased a Pro, Advanced, Business or Enterprise plan.

 You can also rename multiple files at once.
 You first select the files you'd like to rename, then pick the rename option in the toolbar.
 Now you can type in the name and a rename with ongoing numbers for example.